 - What is the logic of the strategy and the context of this measurement relative to others?

 - Where does this measure fit in the bigger picture?

 - Are there other related process or output measures?

 Describing current performance status at a specific time requires delving into the data deeply enough to truly understand what the data are telling the management team.
 It amounts to establishing a relatively complete understanding of performance in a meaningful way.
 In other words, if someone were to simply tell you that their favorite political candidate “won” an election, they would not be sharing enough detail for you to truly understand the situation or the level of performance.
 Was the candidate running for president of the country or the local school board?
 Did the candidate win by a landslide or were there recounts involved?
 Was the win expected or was it a historic upset?
 To truly understand the current level of performance relative to this statement, one would have to know the answers to each of these questions.

 Monitor Performance Trends

 Visualizing performance over time identifies trends that show data direction and development and provide context for the underlying story relative to strategy.
 The key to interpreting a measurement is comparison.
 For example, if the number of service errors in a month is 25, understanding whether 25 is good or bad requires answering the question, Compared to what?

-Track performance against a carefully-designed performance target, as shown in Figure 11, or as part of a control chart, a tool showing the natural variation in performance data (Figure 12).
+Track performance against a carefully-designed performance target, as shown in or as part of a control chart, a tool showing the natural variation in performance data (Figure 12).
 These charts, also known as Shewhart or process-behavior charts, plot data against the mean and a set of control limits over time.